tomlyscan/inet/showcases/wireless/analogmodel/doc/index.rst

 .. **TODO** suitable for what

-- **Dimensional**: Signal power density is represented as a 2-dimensional function of frequency and time; arbitrary signal shapes can be defined.
+- **Dimensional**: Signal power density is represented as a 2-dimensional function of frequency and time; arbitrary signal shapes can be specified.
 Simulates time and frequency dependent attenuation and SNIR.
 Suitable for simulating interference of signals with complex spectral and temporal characteristics, and cross-technology interference (see also :doc:`/showcases/wireless/coexistence/doc/index`).

+**TODO** its a simple example (no complex temporal characteristics) -> odair

 .. figure:: media/dimensional3d.png
    :align: center